CropTrak Software As A Service Agreement

-In consideration of the fees paid by Customer under this Agreement, Vendor agrees to provide Customer access to the Service.
-Specific components of the Service to be provided to Customer as outlined hereto.
+In consideration of the fees paid by Customer under this Agreement,

-This schedule is contingent on:
+A successful start is contingent on:

-Failure of Customer to achieve all the contingencies described above as well as all other reasonable tasks required of Customer will require an adjustment in the schedule and may require the payment of additional fees by Customer.
+Failure of Customer to achieve all the contingencies described above as well as all other reasonable tasks required of Customer may require an adjustment in the schedule and may require the payment of additional fees by Customer.